t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 In this general model, the edge computing domain is interconnected with IoT end devices (southbound connectivity) and possibly with a remote/cloud network (northbound connectivity), and with a service operator's system.
 Edge computing nodes provide multiple logical functions, or components, which may not all be present in a given system.
 They may be implemented in a centralized or distributed fashion, in the edge network, or through some interworking between the edge network and a remote cloud network.

 We now attempt to enumerate major edge computing domain components.
-They are here loosely organized into OAM and functional components, with the understanding that the distinction between these classes may not always be clear, depending on actual system architectures.
+They are here loosely organized into OAM, functional and application components, with the understanding that the distinction between these classes may not always be clear, depending on actual system architectures.

 ## OAM Components